joseteodoro/PUCES-2021-FEB-DESIGN-PATTERNS/design-patterns-by-usage.md

 - Prototype is about, reusing existing object in order to save cost of new object creation;

-- Flyweight is used when creating multiple type of single object;
+- Flyweight is used when creating multiple type using single existent object;

-- Prototype is used when creating single type of single object.
+- Prototype is used when creating single type using single existent object.

 ## Object Pool vs Flyweight